akeneo/pim-helpcenter/content/md/assets/full-manual-pam-migration.md

 ---

 # What is the fully-manual migration?
+In this migration, you can have **several asset families** for your existing PAM assets.

-In this migration, you will model all the asset families you want in the PIM, with their attributes, and you are able to control each step of the migration.
+You will structure, directly in the PIM, all the asset families you want with their attributes and you will be able to **control each step of the migration**.

 # When do we recommend you this migration?
 We recommend you using this migration if: